bevanvarghese/SudokuSolver/README.md

 1. Each cell must contain a number from 1 to 9.
 2. Each row must contain every number from 1 to 9 (each appearing once).
 3. Each column must contain every number from 1 to 9 (each appearing once).
 4. The grid contains nine 3x3 boxes.
-Each box must contain every number from 1 to 9 (each appearing once).
+Each such box must contain every number from 1 to 9 (each appearing once).

 ### How to use?
 * For a visualization of the algorithm, run SudokuSolverGUI.py.
 Note that this requires the PyGame module installed.